-If your child has had other insurance besides WVCHIP or Medicaid within the last three months, you will not qualify unless you meet one of the following exceptions:
+If your child has other insurance besides WVCHIP or Medicaid, you will not qualify unless you meet one of the following exceptions:

 * Your child is covered under the insurance of a non-custodial parent; and the insurance services can only be accessible in another state, or in a geographical area in WV that is considered to be non-accessible.